nss-evening-cohort-24/gitsub-team-3/README.md

 Gitsub is a Github clone created from scratch.

-## About the User <!-- This is a scaled down user persona -->
+## About the User
-- The ideal user for this application is a teacher
+- The ideal user for this application is a developer
-- They have students in their classrooms that they would like to put into random groups and they have a love and passion of Harry Potter
+- They need a place to organize and store code and projects
-- The problem this app solves for them is it allows them to get their students involved and excited about being in random groups.
-The students have felt that the groups have not been so random and based on favorites.
+- The problem this app solves for the user is it allows a place to store, organize and collaborate with code.

-## Features <!-- List your app features using bullets!
-Do NOT use a paragraph.
-No one will read that! -->
-- When a new student is added an object should be created and that object should be pushed into an array of students that then prints to the DOM.
-- House Colors: The color of the student's card changes depending on which house they were sorted.
-- Card Ordering: Sort the student cards by some criteria (i.e. alphabetically by name, by house)
-- Voldermort's Army: Create a separate container of cards that hold the cards for students that have been expelled.
-These should be styled differently from Hogwarts students.
+## Features
+- This app features 4 different pages that allow organization.
+These pages are as follows:
+- Overview page: this page has an area for pinned repositories and a form to pin them
+- Repository page: this page has a form for creating repos and then a container for rendering created repos
+- Projects page: this page has a form for creating projects and a container for rendering created repos
+- Packages page: this page has a form for creating packages and a container for rendering created packages

+- Each page has a profile rendered on the side, a Nav bar that allows navigation between pages, and a footer.

 ## Video Walkthrough of Gitsub <!-- A loom link is sufficient -->